angelpatriciads/mushroom-characteristic-classification/README.md

 #### -- Project Status: Completed

 ## Project Objective
-Create a deep neural network to perform the process classification of mushrooms based on their characteristic and using hyperparameter tuning to get the best model.
-Then, do analysis on accuracy, precision, recall and, f1-score of the model and also determine the features that are strongly suspected of being related with toxic or not a mushroom to be included in the model.
+Create a deep neural network to perform the process classification of mushrooms characteristic and using hyperparameter tuning to get the best model.
+Then, do analysis on accuracy, precision, recall and, f1-score of the model and also determine the features that are strongly suspected of being related with toxics of a mushroom.

 ### Methods Used
 * Deep Learning